-- 4.20 Budget monitoring remains robust at both strategic and service level via the production of regular financial monitoring reports for both capital and revenue budgets alongside monitoring of treasury activity against the Prudential Indicators for the year.
-These reports, as well as being scrutinised by budget managers, are reported to the Strategic Leadership Team and quarterly to the Finance and Resources Committee. - 4.21 Functional Heads also exercise a detailed degree of budget monitoring against both revenue and capital budgets. - The Service presented its Futures 25 Efficiency Strategy to Policy and Strategy Committee in May 2022, with a further report being considered by the Authority in September 22.
-Whist initial estimates of the required level of savings have significantly reduced given the decision to increase Band D Council Tax by £5, the Strategy remains the vehicle for transforming the Service and increasing efficiency and effectiveness. - 4.23 The 2023/24 budget report considered by Fire Authority in February 2023 identified a potential £1.1m gap in funding from 2024/25 onwards which remains to be addressed through careful budgeting and savings identified through the Futures 25 Efficiency Strategy.
+- Budget monitoring remains robust at both strategic and service level via the production of regular financial monitoring reports for both Capital and Revenue budgets alongside monitoring of treasury activity against the Prudential Indicators for the year.
+These reports, as well as being scrutinised by budget managers, are reported to the Strategic Leadership Team and quarterly to the Finance and Resources Committee. - Functional Heads also exercise a detailed degree of budget monitoring against both revenue and capital budgets.

+- 4.20 A Transformation and Efficiency Strategy for 2020/21 and 2021/22 was approved by Fire Authority in February 2020 with the objective of further transforming the service and increasing efficiency and effectiveness. - 4.21 The 2022/23 budget report considered by Fire Authority in February 2022 identified a potential £2m gap in funding from 2023/24 onwards.
+The Policy and Strategy Committee approved an approach to developing further efficiencies in May 2022 as part of its Futures 2025 Efficiency Strategy.